AniKA — Arriving in Karlsruhe would not be possible without the amazing support of our volunteers!

 My name is Symon Yemchenko, and I’m from Ukraine.
 When my family and I moved to Germany, we were positively surprised by how much value is placed on volunteering here.

 I also decided to get involved and support other migrants and refugees in finding their way in Germany.
-At AniKA, I help create the Ukrainian version of the website.
+At aniKA, I help create the Ukrainian version of the website.

-It’s important to me that people coming from other countries have access to the information they need to feel comfortable and safe here – no matter what language they speak.
-AniKA does a great job making that possible.
+It’s important to me that people coming from other countries have access to the information they need to feel comfortable and safe here – no matter what language they speak. aniKA does a great job making that possible.